Global Affirm Integration Guide

 public_api_key

-The API keys will differ for each country.
+The API keys differ for each country.
 Currently, the following countries are represented by individual API keys:

 • The United States